 Service Continuity: The uninterrupted user experience of a service, including the cases where the IP address and/or anchoring point change.

 Session Continuity: The continuity of a PDU session.
-For PDU session of IP type "session continuity" implies that the IP address is preserved for the lifetime of the PDU session.
+For PDU session of IPv4 or IPv6 type "session continuity" implies that the IP address is preserved for the lifetime of the PDU session.

 Subscribed S-NSSAI: S-NSSAI based on subscriber information, which a UE is subscribed to use in a PLMN